 A P-Card is a type of commercial card that allows organizations to take advantage of the existing credit card infrastructure to make electronic payments for a variety of business expenses, including supply chain seller payments.
 In the simplest terms, a P-Card is a charge card, similar to a consumer credit card.
 However, the card-using organization must pay the card issuer in full each month, at a minimum.

 While perfect for some operating and employee-related expenses, like software subscriptions, telecommunications services, utilities, and travel, the P-Card has significant drawbacks as a payment method for supply chain procurement.

 As mentioned above, the P-Card has to be paid in full each month.
-That presents a limited working capital life, as the entire balance has to be paid every 30 days.
+That presents a limited working capital lift, as the entire balance has to be paid every 30 days.
 Depending on the time between statement and due date, it could be significantly less than 30 days.
 When buyers are looking to standardize terms, this can present a situation where true spend (when the bills are actually paid) is unpredictable and payments are made before the norms of many industries.